Mozketo/mozketo.github.io/_drafts/2015-05-24-migrating-blog-from-wordpress-to-github-pages.md

 3. Ensure that the Front Matter header is at the top of the post <http://jekyllrb.com/docs/frontmatter/>,
 4. For more info read along with the Jekyll [docs](http://jekyllrb.com/docs/posts/).

+---

 ### Setting the DNS for GitHub Pages on Namecheap

-To complete the migration I followed these articles to correctly configure github with a custom URL. <http://davidensinger.com/2013/03/setting-the-dns-for-github-pages-on-namecheap/> and <https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/>.
+To complete the migration I followed these articles to configure github with a custom URL. <http://davidensinger.com/2013/03/setting-the-dns-for-github-pages-on-namecheap/> and <https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/>